jake99x3/Gigabyte-z390-I-aorus-Pro-WIFI-Hackintosh-EFIs/README.md

 Unzip folder and copy EFI folder + boot file to EFI directory of installer

+I have 2 of these boards both with a hackintosh install.
+1 using UHD 630 and the other an RX 5500 XT

 SMBIOS values removed

 075 EFI is configured for RX 5500 XT GPU.